 Part C also covers the deductibles for Parts A and B. Exact monthly premiums vary depending on where you live.
-In the United States, six kinds of Medicare Part C plans provide residents additional coverage to their Original Medicare plan.
+In the United States, six kinds of Medicare Advantage plans provide residents additional coverage to their Original Medicare plan.

-Medicare Parts A and B do not provide benefits for the cost of prescription drugs.
+Medicare Parts A and B don’t provide benefits for the cost of prescription drugs.
 Medicare Part D covers prescription drug expenses for a low monthly premium to supplement this gap in Original Medicare.

 Idaho Medicare Supplement plans supply beneficiaries with additional coverage not provided by Original Medicare.
-Medicare Supplement, or Medigap plans, work alongside Original Medicare to cover the costs that Part A and B do not provide coverage for.
+Medicare Supplement, or Medigap plans, work alongside Original Medicare to cover the beneficiaries’ cost-share related to Part A and B.

 Medigap plan benefits remain the same across the country, no matter what carrier you choose to enroll with; however, monthly premiums will vary.

 Cities in Idaho with estimated premiums for supplemental coverage